JimmyPrice/Reddit-Crypto-Bot/README.md

 E.G
 ```
-Give me the price of !ETH as well as !BTC
+I would like the price of !ETH as well as !BTC
 ```

 ## Built With